m-rousse/m-rousse.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+excerpt: About me, an IT security student eager to discover new technologies and write a safer world !
 ---

 My name is Mathieu Rousse.
 I am a musician, technology addict and an occasional photographer.